xonq/tutorials/containers.md

 ### Choose base OS Dockerfile / Singularity file(s)
+Find the most lightweight OS possible that can satisfy the dependencies of the software you want to install.
+E.g. Miniconda's preassembled container: `continuum.io/miniconda3`

 ### Edit Dockerfile / Singularity file(s) to install dependencies
+Review build file formatting, install dependencies, and clean out excess material from the container.
+Dockerfiles are more common and once they are built and pushed, they can be pulled by Singularity as previously described.

 ### Build
+Build the container: `docker build -i DOCKER_USR/PROJECT:VERSION .` Test it out by running `docker run -i -t DOCKER_USR/PROJECT /bin/bash`.

 ### Push
+Push the container to docker.io: `docker push DOCKER_USR/PROJECT:VERSION`

 ### Pull
+Pull the container at OSC: `singularity pull docker://DOCKER_USR/PROJECT:VERSION`